On the topic of crew size, Matt Picio said that a modern wet-navy warship averages 15-20 crew members per kiloton of displacement.

 Pilots and helmsmen direct the spacecraft.
 Pilots might be rated according to the deltaV levels, ship classes, and trajectories that they are qualified to handle.
 Master Pilots are rated for any and all.
 The captain give the astrogator the destination.
 The astrogator plots the course, tells the pilot where to go, and notifies the pilot of navigational hazards.
-The doctors and medics heal the crew.

 The bulk of the engineer's time is taken up by maintenance.
 Every single piece of equipment and installation has its own maintenance schedule, and it must be inspected, cleaned, serviced, or replaced as per schedule.
 Sometimes non-engineer crewmembers are assigned some maintenance tasks.
 A basic preventative maintenance task is simple cleaning.
 Not only does dirt cause malfunctions, but it also lowers morale.